Background pattern

 Your doctor will decide how many days of treatment you need.

-If you forget to use Ertapenem Qilu
+If you miss a dose of Ertapenem Qilu

 If you stop using Ertapenem Qilu

-It is very important that you continue to receive Ertapenem Qilu for the entire time that your doctor has told you.
+It is very important that you continue to receive Ertapenem Qilu for the entire time your doctor has told you.

-If you have any other questions about the use of this medication, consult your doctor, pharmacist, or nurse.
+If you have any further questions about the use of this medication, ask your doctor, pharmacist, or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone gets them.

 Adults 18 years of age and older:

-Frequent side effects(may affect up to 1 in 10 people) are:
+Common side effects(may affect up to 1 in 10 people) are:

 • Headache